Arizona Dog Bite FAQs

-The Husband and Wife Law Team at Breyer Law Offices, P.C. has handled a number of dog bite cases over the years.
+The Husband & Wife Law Team has handled a number of dog bite cases over the years.
 We understand how devastating these incidents can be to the mental, emotional, and financial state of victims and their loved ones.
 If you have any questions about your dog bite case – and chances are you certainly do – please don't hesitate to bring them to us.
 Our experienced Arizona dog bite attorneys are deeply familiar with Arizona's leash laws and can help you determine whether you have grounds to file an injury claim.
 Call us today at (602) 457-6222 to learn more about your rights and legal options after a dog attack.

 Q: Are certain breeds restricted by Arizona law?

 A: Yes.
 In certain residential complexes, or even in cities and counties, a special license may be required to own certain dog breeds.
 Some of the breeds that are commonly restricted include Pit bulls, Rottweilers, and Doberman pinschers.
 These breeds are commonly trained to be guard dogs due to their strength and aggression.

 Q: What should pet owners do to prevent their dogs from biting people?

 A: Pet owners should train and socialize their dogs from an early age to make them comfortable around people and other animals.
 They should also keep them on a leash when they go on walks and put up adequate barriers, such as high fences, if they keep their dog in the backyard.
 Additionally, neutering male dogs can help lower their aggression level.

 Q: What if I was bit while working on someone else's property in Arizona?